 Harmful alcohol use is a leading cause of death and disability worldwide, particularly in adults of working age.
 Globally, 3 million deaths result from harmful alcohol use each year, representing 5.3% of all deaths.
 There is a causal relationship between harmful use of alcohol and a range of mental and behavioural disorders, non-communicable diseases and injuries.

-On average, recorded alcohol consumption has decreased in all OECD countries since 2000, from 9.5 litres of pure alcohol per capita per year, to 8.9 litres per capita per year in 2017.
-The extent of the decrease varies by country, and consumption has in fact increased in 3 of the 19 countries included here (Canada, Sweden and the United States).
-In the UK, alcohol consumption decreased from 10.4 litres per capita in 2000 to 9.5 litres per capita in 2016, but then increased to 9.7 litres per capita in 2017.
-In 2017, alcohol consumption in the UK was just above the average of the comparator countries.
-Sweden had the lowest alcohol consumption at 7.1 litres per capita, and France had the highest at 11.7 litres per capita.
+Recorded alcohol consumption has decreased in many OECD countries since 2000.
+However, the extent of the decrease varies by country, and consumption has in fact increased in 3 of the 19 countries included here (Canada, Sweden and the United States).
+In the United Kingdom, alcohol consumption decreased from 10.4 litres per capita in 2000 to 9.4 litres per capita in 2013, but has since increased slightly to 9.8 litres per capita in 2018.
+In 2018, alcohol consumption in the UK was above the average of the comparator countries.
+Greece had the lowest alcohol consumption at 6.1 litres per capita, and Austria had the highest at 12.2 litres per capita.

 There are already many policies that target harmful use of alcohol: some target heavy drinkers, while others cover whole populations.
 All OECD countries apply taxes to alcoholic beverages, but the level of tax varies across countries.
-New forms of fiscal policies are being implemented such as minimum pricing of one unit of alcohol in Scotland.
-Regulations on advertising alcoholic products have been set up, and all OECD countries have set legal limits for driving under the influence of alcohol.
-Countries have also implemented health promotion campaigns, school-based and workplace interventions, and interventions in primary care.
+New forms of fiscal policies are being implemented, such as minimum pricing of one unit of alcohol in Scotland.
+Other commonly used policies are: regulations on advertising alcoholic products, legal limits for driving under the influence of alcohol, and controls on drinking age and hours of sale.

 About this data